 My name is Zazil Davis-Vazquez, and I'm a member of KR 15.
 I graduated from the University of Arizona with degrees in Latin American Studies and Geography.
 I am particularly interested in the intersection of social justice and librarianship, and hope to work on bringing recognition and empowerment to under served and underrepresented communities.

-I am grateful to be part of Knowledge River.
+I am grateful to be part of Knowledge River cohort 15.
 Coming to the program with work experience in civil and social service, as well as education, my hope is to work in Archives/Museums/Special Collections, and advance the goals of KR to the best of my ability.

 Hi there!
 I am Vicki Lázaro.
 I am originally from Guadalajara, Jalisco but consider Tucson, Arizona my hometown.
 I have a Bachelor of Fine Arts degree from the University of Arizona.
 I am a Library Program Instructor for Pima County Public Library and a Graduate Assistant at the UofA’s iSpace.
 I teach people how to use computers and emerging technologies.
 I love every day that I work in both environments!
 I was introduced to the public and academic library environments and the Library and Information Science Graduate program by Gina Macaluso and Lisa Waite Bunker.
 I met these lovely ladies while being involved in 9 Queens, the chess education non-profit organization.
 I was involved for eight years and held many titles from President to Executive Director.
 The LIS Graduate program was a perfect next step for me since it incorporated all my knowledge, experiences, marketing background, leadership, and teaching abilities.
 The Knowledge River Program has allowed me to experience wonderful things with the support and friendship of a great community of people.

 My name is Rachel Martinez and I'm part of KR 14.
 My research interests lie in Latino Health Literacy, but I'm also pursuing a certificate in the DIGIN program so that I can build my technical skills.
 I'm excited to meet as many people as I can and have high hopes for this graduate experience!